lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 2. **AWS Command Line Interface (CLI)**, protected by access keys.
 3. **AWS Software Developer Kit (SDK)**, also protected by access keys.

-Access keys can be generated through the AWS console. users manage their own access keys, and are secret.
+Access keys can be generated through the AWS console.
+Users manage their own access keys, and are secret.

-## CloudShell
+### CloudShell

 An alternative to issuing commands with the AWS CLI is to use CloudShell within the AWS Management Console.

-## Shared Responsibility Model for IAM
+### Shared Responsibility Model for IAM

 AWS is responsible for:

-- Infrastructure (global network security)
+* Infrastructure (global network security)
-- Configuration and vulnerability analysis.
+* Configuration and vulnerability analysis.
-- Compliance valiation.
+* Compliance validation.

 We are responsible for:

-- Users, groups, roles, policies, management, and monitoring.
+* Users, groups, roles, policies, management, and monitoring.
-- Enabling MFA on all accounts.
+* Enabling MFA on all accounts.
-- Rotating all keys often.
+* Rotating all keys often.
-- Using IAM tools to apply appropriate permissions.
+* Using IAM tools to apply appropriate permissions.
-- Analysing access patterns & reviewing permissions.
+* Analysing access patterns & reviewing permissions.

-# Section 5: EC2
+## Section 5: EC2

 EC2 (Elastic Compute Cloud) provides Infrastructure as a Service, and consists of many capabilities:

-- Renting virtual machines, called instances (EC2)
+* Renting virtual machines, called instances (EC2)
-- Storing data on virtual drives (EBS)
+* Storing data on virtual drives (EBS)
-- Distributing load across machines (ELB)
+* Distributing load across machines (ELB)
-- Scaling the services using an auto-scaling group (ASG)
+* Scaling the services using an auto-scaling group (ASG)

-## EC2 User Data
+### EC2 User Data

-When an EC2 instance starts, we can bootstrap our machines using an [EC2 User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) script that is one once on instance first start; and can be used to automate tasks such as updates, software, download repositories, packages, or utilities—this runs as root user.
+When an EC2 instance starts, we can bootstrap our machines using an [EC2 User Data][1] script that is one once on instance first start; and can be used to automate tasks such as updates, software, download repositories, packages, or utilities—this runs as root user.

-## EC2 Instance Types
+### EC2 Instance Types

-There are six classes of EC2 instance types, [these can be found here](https://aws.amazon.com/ec2/instance-types/).
+There are six classes of EC2 instance types, [these can be found here][2].

-- **General Purpose**, which are great for a diversity of workloads such as web servers, and offer a balance between compute, memory, and networking.
+* **General Purpose**, which are great for a diversity of workloads such as web servers, and offer a balance between compute, memory, and networking.
     The class prefix is `t` or `m`.
-- **Compute Optimised**, optimised for compute-intensive tasks, such as batch process workloads, media transcoding, scientific modelling, dedicated gaming servers, etc. The class prefix for this group is `c`.
+* **Compute Optimised**, optimised for compute-intensive tasks, such as batch process workloads, media transcoding, scientific modelling, dedicated gaming servers, etc.
+    The class prefix for this group is `c`.
-- **Memory Optimised** instances support processing large data sets in memory, such as databases, web cache stores, data modelling, etc. This group is prefixed as `r` (as well as `x` and `z`).
+* **Memory Optimised** instances support processing large data sets in memory, such as databases, web cache stores, data modelling, etc.
+    This group is prefixed as `r` (as well as `x` and `z`).
-- **Accelerated Computing** provides access to accelerators and coprocessors to perform specific operations in hardware using CUDA, etc.
+* **Accelerated Computing** provides access to accelerators and coprocessors to perform specific operations in hardware using CUDA, etc.
-- **Storage Optimised** instances support storage-intensive tasks that require high read and write access, this could be file storage systems, web caches, etc. This group is prefixed with `i`, `d`, or `h`.
+* **Storage Optimised** instances support storage-intensive tasks that require high read and write access, this could be file storage systems, web caches, etc.
+    This group is prefixed with `i`, `d`, or `h`.
-- **HPC Optimised** support the highest end performance computing tasks, such as deep learning, weather forecasting, and other scientific applications.
+* **HPC Optimised** support the highest end performance computing tasks, such as deep learning, weather forecasting, and other scientific applications.
     The group prefix is `hpc`.

 The instance type naming convention is as follows, for `m5.2xlarge`  for example, `m` is the instance class, `5` is the generation of hardware that the instance class runs, and `2xlarge` represents the size within the instance class.